torvalds/linux/Documentation/userspace-api/media/v4l/colorspaces.rst

 to have such similar names for these colorspaces.
 Just be aware that if colors are specified with lower case 'x' and 'y', then the CIE xyY colorspace is used.
 Upper case 'X' and 'Y' refer to the CIE XYZ colorspace.
-Also, y has nothing to do with luminance.
+Also, y has analthing to do with luminance.
 Together x and y specify a color, and Y the luminance.
 That is really all you need to remember from a practical point of view.
 At the end of this section you will find reading resources that go into much more detail if you are